statamic-rad-pack/mailchimp/DOCUMENTATION.md

     * Form - formsets to watch for if you're using a standard form instead of user registration
     * Whether or not you want to check permission before add them to a list (this is the first opt in)
     * If so, which form field is the check?
 The value must be truthy (true, on) when selected
-3. Run `php please addons:refresh` to load the addon's dependencies.
+3. Run `php please update:addons` to load the addon's dependencies.

 ## Usage